DetachHead/basedpyright/docs/installation.md

 ## Vim
 *⚠ basedpyright has not been tested on this editor. if you run into issues with these instructions, please raise an issue.*

-Vim/Neovim users can install [coc-pyright](https://github.com/fannheyward/coc-pyright), the Pyright extension for coc.nvim.
+Vim users can install [coc-pyright](https://github.com/fannheyward/coc-pyright), the Pyright extension for coc.nvim.

 Alternatively, [ALE](https://github.com/dense-analysis/ale) will automatically check your code with Pyright if added to the linters list.